 Full weekend camping and car parking is free of charge with all weekend tickets.

-Bring your ticket (either physical or printed E-Ticket) with you to the festival where it will be exchanged for a wristband.
+Bring your ticket with you to the festival where it will be exchanged for a wristband.
 We can also scan your ticket on a mobile phone providing the bar code is clearly visible.

 No. Whilst all tickets include camping as standard, once you have received your wristband you are able to come and go as you wish.
 So if camping isn’t your thing then feel free to travel up on each day.